Search element - Quick search bar

 • baby-feeding bottles

 Seal the container of expressed breastmilk (EBM) and clearly label with the date.
-Place the container in the coldest part of the freezer.
+Place the container in the back of the fridge or the freezer.
+This is usually at the back away from the door.

 If you want to add freshly expressed breastmilk to some that is already chilled or frozen, you need to first cool it in the fridge.
 Add it, then put it straight back into the freezer or fridge.